 Master’s Degrees in Human Resources

-Some of Hawaii’s top human resources employers look for candidates for upper-level management jobs that hold a master’s degree related to human resources and business administration.
+Some of Hawaii’s top employers look for upper-level HR management candidates who hold a master’s degree related to human resources and business administration.
 Examples include:

 - Master of Business Administration (MBA) with a Human Resources specialization